cherrybloom002/AIV_First_Year/README.md

 ### Space Shooters
 A classic-style 2D space shooter where the player pilots a ship that must survive waves of enemies while dodging and firing back.
 Enemies appear at random intervals from the right side of the screen, shooting bullets toward the player as they move left across the stage.
 The player can move using WASD and aim or shoot using the mouse cursor.
-Power-ups occasionally drift in from the same direction — some restore health, while others enhance firepower, allowing the player to shoot three bullets at once.
+Power-ups occasionally drift in from the same direction: some restore health, while others enhance firepower, allowing the player to shoot three bullets at once.
 ### Tanks
 A local multiplayer turn-based tank battle where two players take turns moving, aiming, and firing under time pressure.
-Each player controls their tank using dedicated keys — Player 1: move with A/D, aim with W/S, and shoot with Space; Player 2: move with the arrow keys, aim with up/down, and shoot with Right Ctrl.
+Each player controls their tank using dedicated keys:
+- Player 1: move with A/D, aim with W/S, and shoot with Space;
+- Player 2: move with the arrow keys, aim with up/down, and shoot with Right Ctrl.
 Every turn is limited by a timer, encouraging quick thinking and precision before the opponent’s counterattack.
 The project also features post-processing effects.
 ## Fast3D
 ### Meshes